 Keep in mind that other animals may be attracted to the same baits opossums are attracted to.
 One way to avoid catching an unwanted species is to keep your trap set only at night, when nocturnal opossums are active.

 For more information on trapping opossums - like where to set your trap and how to handle a trapped animal - read How to Trap an Opossum »

 Read How to Bait a Trap to explore more live trap baiting tips and expert techniques.

 Professional Advice on Baiting an Animal Trap

 Our friend and Havahart® supporter, Billy the Exterminator talks baiting traps.

 Ultimate Opossum Protection

 Now that you’ve trapped your opossum, use a repellent to stop these critters from coming back.
 Using a combination of Havahart® traps and repellents gives you the maximum protection you need to keep your yard free of animal intruders!

-Havahart® Spray Away scares away pesky opossums, and it’s eco-friendly, using only water and noise to repel animals.
+Havahart® Spray Away scares away pesky opossums, and it’s eco-friendly, using only startling bursts of water to repel animals.